March 18, 2026

 Can you turn your head easily from side to side, or do you feel a pulling or sharp pain?
 Limited range of motion in your neck is more than just an annoyance.
 When you can’t move your neck freely, it often leads to muscle tightness, which can trigger tension headaches.
 Stiffness is your body’s way of telling you that something is out of balance.
 A chiropractor can use gentle adjustments to restore proper movement to the joints in your neck and spine, easing the tension and helping you move freely again.

-You're Experiencing Pain After an Injury
+Don't Ignore Pain After an Injury

 Headaches and neck pain that appear after a car accident, a fall, or even a minor sports injury should never be ignored.
 These symptoms can be a sign of whiplash or other strains to your neck and spine.
 Sometimes, the pain doesn’t show up immediately, but it’s crucial to get checked out to prevent long-term problems.
 A thorough evaluation can identify the specific damage and create a treatment plan to support your body’s healing process.
 If you’ve been in an accident, it’s always a good idea to schedule a consultation.